There’s a lot of inaccurate information out there …….

 Myth 3: Carcinoid is another word for Neuroendocrine Tumours

 Not true.
 Carcinoid is a very old term and was phased out 17 years ago.
 Carcinoid is not mentioned in the latest WHO Classification schemes for Neuroendocrine Neoplasms (a term covering Neuroendocrine Tumours and Neuroendocrine Carcinoma).
 “Carcinoid Neuroendocrine”, “Neuroendocrine Carcinoid”, “Carcinoid and Neuroendocrine”, “Neuroendocrine and Carcinoid”, “Carcinoid/NETs”, “CNET”, are all contextually incorrect and misleading terms.
+ENETS and NANETS publications are gradually phasing the word out except in relation to Carcinoid Syndrome, Carcinoid Heart Disease and Carcinoid Crisis.
 Read more here and here.

 Myth 4: All NET patients get ‘carcinoid syndrome’

 Not true.
 Firstly, many NET cancers are non-functional; and secondly, carcinoid syndrome is only one of a number of “NET Syndromes” associated with the various types of NET.
 An example from ENETS indicates that Small Intestinal NETs (SiNETs) have a 30% prevalence of ‘Carcinoid Syndrome’ in those with metastatic disease.
-However, the issue is further confused by those who use the word ‘Carcinoid‘ to incorrectly refer to all Neuroendocrine Tumours.
+However, the issue is further confused by those who use the word ‘Carcinoid‘ to incorrectly refer to all NETs and all NET Syndromes.
 Read more here.

 Myth 5: Neuroendocrine Tumours are rare